Cadillac Eldorado: Design

 Independent rear suspension was adopted for the first time, helping retain rear-seat and trunk room in the smaller body.
-The most notable styling touch was an extreme notchback roofline.
-The Eldorado "Biarritz" model featured a stainless-steel roof cap (similar to the 1957–1958 Eldorado Brougham), wider chrome trim along the top of the doors and rear quarter glass, and additional fender spear moldings.
+A notable styling element was its nearly vertical rear window.
+The "Biarritz" trim level featured a stainless-steel roof cap (similar to the 1957–1958 Eldorado Brougham), wider chrome trim along the top of the doors and rear quarter glass, and additional fender spear moldings.
 The Eldorado featured frameless door glass, and rear quarter windows, similar to those from 1967 to 1970, without a thick "B" pillar.
 The Eldorado and the redesigned 1980 Cadillac Seville shared front wheel drive platforms.
 The cars were not true hardtops, as the rear quarter windows were fixed.

-The Cadillac Trip Computer was available on the 1979 Eldorado.
+The Cadillac Trip Computer was available for 1979 models.
 First offered on the 1978 Cadillac Seville, it replaced the conventional analog speedometer and fuel gauge with digital readouts.
 A 12-button panel mounted above the climate control allowed for selection of operating data to be displayed on a third display located where the Coolant Temp light would be on the analog cluster.
 Just as with the Seville, this option was not available with the diesel engine as it required interfacing to the gasoline 350 engine's analog ECU.
 1980 saw a major electrical architecture change to support the new DEFI 368 drivetrain which was GM's first implementation of Digital Fuel Injection.
 This included a new electronic climate control interface as well as an MPG Sentinel display which made the Trip Computer mostly superfluous.
 A digital speedometer cluster was not yet available with this new system, but would return for 1981, along with a significant number of hardware improvements.
 Unlike the Trip Computer speedometer, this version used vacuum fluorescent displays and allowed for selection of either English or Metric units.
 This option was offered on both Eldorado and Seville through 1985.

 Engines

-The tenth generation Eldorado was available with multiple engine variants; four gasoline and one diesel option.
+The tenth-generation Eldorado was available with multiple engine variants; four gasoline and one diesel option.
 In 1981, Cadillac offered a V6 for the first time in its history, a 4.1 liter engine sourced from Buick.